 - State in which the house is located

 Based on the information provided, the calculator generates an estimate of your total payment.
-It encompasses the monetary value of your FHA mortgage insurance premium.
+It includes the dollar cost of your FHA mortgage insurance premium.

 For example, the calculator estimates that a loan for a $250,000 California home with a 3.50% down payment, 4.25% interest rate, and a 30-year term will result in a total monthly payment of around $1,615.
-The estimated monthly mortgage insurance premium is $170.
+The monthly mortgage insurance premium amounts to around $170.

 Many borrowers do not pay their mortgage insurance.
 If a loan is conventional, as most are, only borrowers who put down less than 20% of the home’s purchase price are typically required to obtain mortgage insurance.